Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Introduction

 {\bf Our contributions:}

-1. Based on a formulation of the {\sc Polytope containment} problem in terms of a bilinear feasibility problem (Proposition~\ref{prop:HinV}), we characterize geometric properties of a natural bilinear programming reformulation; see Corollary~\ref{cor:finsol}.
+1. Based on a formulation of the {\sc Polytope containment} problem in terms of a bilinear problem (Proposition~\ref{prop:HinV}), we characterize geometric properties of a natural bilinear programming reformulation; see Corollary~\ref{cor:finsol}.

 2. We study the application of sums of squares techniques on the bilinear programming formulation.
 An important point is whether the hierarchy always converges in finitely many steps.
-While in the case of strong containment (as defined in Section~\ref{se:bilinear}) this property comes out from Putinar's Positivstellensatz (Theorem~\ref{thm:archimedean}), in the case of non-strong containment this is a critical issue.
-As a main result of this paper, we show that under mild and explicitly known conditions, the semidefinite hierarchy converges in finitely many steps (Theorem~\ref{thm:convergence2}), based on recent results by Nie~\cite{nie2012}.
+While in the case of strong containment (as defined in Section~\ref{se:bilinear}) this property is implied by Putinar's Positivstellensatz (Theorem~\ref{thm:archimedean}), in the case of non-strong containment this is a critical issue.
+As a main result of this paper, we show that under mild and explicitly known conditions, the semidefinite hierarchy converges in finitely many steps (Theorem~\ref{thm:convergence2}) based on results by Marshall~(\cite{marshall2008,marshall2009}; see also Nie \cite{nie2012}).

 3. We exhibit structural differences between conventional methods for the {\sc Polytope containment} (such as vertex tracking methods) and our approach.
 Theorem~\ref{th:smallinbig} shows that the containment of polytopes in ``large'' polytopes (as quantified in the theorem) can already be certified in the initial step of the semidefinite hierarchy and thus by computing a semidefinite program of polynomial size in the input.